Rotwang9000/memecube/README.md

 ## Recent Updates

+### Physics Engine Improvements (July 2024)

+The tag physics system has been refined for a more organized structure:

+- **Strict Right Angles**: Tags are now oriented at precise right angles to create a clean isometric structure
+- **Balanced Face Distribution**: Tags are evenly distributed across all 6 faces of the cluster
+- **Constrained Movement**: Tags only move up/down relative to themselves during collisions
+- **Hair's Width Spacing**: Minimal spacing between tags creates a dense Borg-like appearance
+- **Directional Entry**: Tags always fly in along their reading direction for a more natural approach
+- **Improved Face Tracking**: System now tracks and balances tag distribution automatically
+- **Optimized Collision Response**: Tags respond to collisions in a more organized manner

 ### Physics Engine Enhancements (June 2024)

-The tag physics system has been completely rewritten for more accurate and stable behavior:
+The tag physics system had been completely rewritten for more accurate and stable behavior:

-- **Proper Isometric Cluster Structure**: Tags now properly align at right angles to form a cohesive Isometric Cluster structure
+- **Proper Isometric Cluster Structure**: Tags properly align at right angles to form a cohesive structure
-- **Improved Tag Entry**: New tags fly in like arrows from random entry points outside the Isometric Cluster
+- **Improved Tag Entry**: New tags fly in like arrows from random entry points outside the cluster
-- **Realistic Collisions**: Tags now create chain reactions when they collide, with movement propagating through the structure
+- **Realistic Collisions**: Tags now create chain reactions when they collide, with movement propagating
 - **Size-Based Physics**: Larger tags have more mass and naturally create space by pushing other tags aside
-- **Stable Positioning**: Tags maintain their positions in the structure with proper forces that prevent excessive movement
+- **Stable Positioning**: Tags maintain their positions with proper forces that prevent excessive movement
 - **Smooth Transitions**: Tag resizing now features smooth animations with proper physics effects
-- **Intelligent Force Balancing**: The system balances repulsion, cohesion, and attraction forces for natural movement
+- **Intelligent Force Balancing**: The system balances repulsion, cohesion, and attraction forces

 ### Tag System Refactoring (April 2023)